step ca revoke

 AACompromise: It is known or suspected that aspects of the AA validated in the attribute certificate have been compromised (reasonCode=10).

-path to the certificate authority configuration file.
+file.
 Defaults to

 URI of the targeted Step Certificate Authority.